So, you’ve heard about the negative impact of fast fashion for humans and the environment, and you want to avoid it.

 9 Fast Fashion Alternatives to Try

 Disclaimer: I fully recognize that these options may not work for everyone, due to time, location, size options, physical abilities, and many other factors.
 If you need to shop fast fashion because the alternatives don’t work for you, don’t feel guilty for trying your best.
 Just be mindful of your consumption, take good care of whatever you get, and make it last as long as possible (this goes for everyone!).

 1. Double-check your closet

-Before your search for a specific item, take a good look at what you already have.
+Before you shop, take a good look at what you already have.
 If you grew up accumulating clothes like me (I used to love fast fashion), you might be surprised and find that you actually have something similar.
 Dig through your drawers and unearth the pieces at the bottom.
 Reorganize so that you’re prepared for any change in seasons.

 Before you decide to bring anything new into your closet, it’s a good practice to see if you actually need it.
 I like to ask: